 Lupton has become a big part of our lives, the people our lives, the people our family, the supervisors our friends, and the hostel our home

 Residents are allocated to dormitories by year level.
-Year 9 and Year 10 residents share a cubicle, Year 11 residents have a cubicle of their own and Year 12 and Year 13 residents have a room of their own.
+Year 9 residents share a cubicle, Year 10 and Year 11 residents have a cubicle of their own and Year 12 and Year 13 residents have a room of their own.
 Residents are encouraged to personalise their own area and make it more homely by having their own duvets covers and displaying favourite posters, toys, and photos of family and friends; items which advertise cigarettes, drugs or alcohol are prohibited.

 Residents are encouraged to ensure they have adequate insurance cover for personal belongings (household effects insurance may cover this if you advise your insurer) as the hostel insurance policy does not cover these.
 We encourage residents to bring valuables and money to the office where it can be locked away safely until needed.
 ALL personal items should be labelled with the resident's name.
 The Management Committee and staff will not accept responsibility for mobile phones, unnamed clothing or equipment or for valuables and money left in cubicles or rooms.
 Residents may have IPods in the dorm, but noise level must be considerate to others.